 Figure 1.
 Botrytis cinerea x tomato diversity in detached leaf assay and digital image analysis. a) Individual tomato leaflets of 6 S. lycopersicum genotypes and 6 S. pimpinellifolium genotypes are in randomized rows, spore droplets of individual B. cinerea isolates are in randomized columns.
 Digital images are collected 72 hours post inoculation.
 Single droplets of 40 B. cinerea spores are infected on randomized leaflets using randomized isolates, and digital images are taken 72 hours post inoculation.

 b) Digital masking of leaf and lesion is followed by automated measurement of area for each lesion.

+c-h) Variation in lesion size resulting of the interaction of B. cinerea and diverse tomato genotypes.

-c) Shown is an interaction plot of lesion size due to all individual B. cinerea isolates on all of the tomato host genotypes, grouped by domestication status.
-The x-axis includes each tomato host genotype.
-Each line traces the average lesion size of a single B. cinerea isolate across hosts.
+c) Average lesion size of single B. cinerea isolates (line traces) across tomato host genotypes grouped by domestication status.

-d) The common reference B. cinerea isolate B05.10 is highlighted in black.
+d) Highlight of the common reference B. cinerea isolate B05.10.

-e) The ten highest-virulence isolates, as estimated by mean virulence across all tomato genotypes, are highlighted in black.
+e) Highlight of the ten highest-virulence isolates, as estimated by mean virulence across all tomato genotypes.

-f) The ten most saprophytic, or low virulence, isolates, as estimated by mean virulence across all genotypes, are highlighted in black.
+f) Highlight of the ten most saprophytic, or low virulence, isolates, as estimated by mean virulence across all genotypes.

-g) The five isolates collected from tomato tissue are highlighted in black.
+g) Highlight of the five isolates collected from tomato tissue.

-h) The two isolates with significant domestication sensitivity are shown in black.
+h) Highlight of the two isolates with significant domestication sensitivity

 Contribution of Pathogen Genetics, Plant Genetics and Crop Domestication Effects on Resistance